Call Monitoring

 • Detailed product descriptions using your customer’s language

-Listening to sales calls helps you get inside your customers’ heads so you can create content that will resonate.
+Listening to sales calls helps you get inside your customers’ heads to create content that will resonate.

 3. Reveal Competitor Information